plattebasintimelapse/ccp/docs/editing.md

 ## Creating New Content

-There are three files you need to edit when creating new content.
+There are three files and two folders you need to edit when creating new content.

+* app/content/content.json - Main content file
+* app/content/vigs.json - Popup bubbles on maps
+* app/vigs/*.html - Content inside vignette modals
+* app/images - Images for the entire piece, note the folder /vigs for small images
+* app/media - Media files (audio, video) for the piece

 ### Main Content